View from One World Observatory

 Top of the Rock General Admission:

-• Mezzanine exhibit highlighting the history of Rockefeller Center, including photos and artifacts that explore the life of John D. Rockefeller, Jr., the building's construction, and the creation of Top of the Rock, a short video presentation about NBC's history and ties to Rockefeller Center, and the interactive Beam Walk exhibit that simulates what it was like for construction workers walking on the construction beams 69 floors above Manhattan
+• A mezzanine exhibit highlighting the history of Rockefeller Center, including photos and artifacts that explore the life of John D. Rockefeller, Jr., the building's construction, and the creation of Top of the Rock.
+There's a short video presentation about NBC's history and ties to Rockefeller Center, and the interactive Beam Walk exhibit simulates what it was like for construction workers walking on the beams 69 floors above Manhattan.

-• Access to three floors of indoor and outdoor observation decks on the 67th floor (includes the Radiance Wall and gift shop), 69th floor (featuring the breezeway, is entirely outdoors), and 70th floor (the open-air roof deck completely outdoors and free of a glass structure)
+• Access to three floors of indoor and outdoor observation decks on the 67th floor (includes the Radiance Wall and gift shop), the 69th floor (featuring the breezeway, which is entirely outdoors), and the 70th floor, with an outdoor open-air roof deck, free of a glass structure)

 One World Observatory General Admission: